TheRobBrennan/neo4j-research-and-events/2022/Webinar and workshop replays/2022.08.15 Marvel Studios API - Discover Neo4j AuraDB Free with Michael/README.md

 - [ ] Create a Marvel Studios developer account at [http://developer.marvel.com/docs](http://developer.marvel.com/docs)
   - [ ] NOTE: There is a limit of `3,000` API calls per day with your developer credentials
 - [ ] Review the Cypher script at [https://github.com/JMHReif/graph-demo-datasets/blob/main/marvel-comics/marvel-api.cypher](https://github.com/JMHReif/graph-demo-datasets/blob/main/marvel-comics/marvel-api.cypher) and update with your credentials
+  - [ ] Query 0 - Define parameters for Neo4j to use your Marvel Studios Developer credentials
   - [ ] Query 1 - Create indexes for improving performance (also adds constraints for unique properties)
   - [ ] Query 2 - Load chunks of Characters by name starting with each letter of the alphabet.
   - [ ] Query 3 - For all the Characters we just loaded, load all the related ComicIssue, Series, Story, Event, and Creator objects.
 I am just populating basic info on each of the nodes here.